Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: An Experimental Study: Inventory Control

 \subsection{Baseline Algorithms}

-To compare the performance of \UCRL and \PlugIn to existing approaches in the literature, we benchmark against existing black-box reinforcement learning algorithms and state-of-the-art heuristics tuned to the inventory control problem.
+To evaluate the performance of our proposed algorithms, we compare against reinforcement learning methods that do not exploit problem structure and state-of-the-art heuristics tailored to the inventory control problem.

-{\bf Black-Box RL.} We compare the performance of our algorithms against the standard $Q$-Learning algorithm developed in \citet{jin2018q}.
-While \citet{gong2020provably} has tailored $Q$-Learning algorithms to inventory models that exhibit one-sided feedback (in that so long as the current inventory $\Inventory_h \geq \ExoState_h$, the full demand $\ExoState_h$ is observed), their methods do not extend to the more complex and realistic scenarios including positive lead time where the censoring is state-dependent.
-A direct application of Theorem 2 of \citet{jin2018q} shows that the standard $Q$-Learning algorithm yields a regret guarantee of $O(\sqrt{H^3 d^{L+2}K})$.
-This suffers from the {\em curse of dimensionality} as we increase the lead time $L$, in contrast to our guarantees from \cref{cor:inventory_control} which exploit the exogenous structure in the inventory system to obtain guarantees scaling independently of the lead time $L$.
+\paragraph{\QLearning.} We benchmark against the standard $Q$-Learning algorithm~\cite{jin2018q}.
+While \citet{gong2020provably} develop variants of $Q$-Learning tailored to inventory models with one-sided feedback, where the full demand $\ExoState_h$ is observed whenever the on-hand inventory $\Inventory_h \geq \ExoState_h$, their analysis does not extend to settings with positive lead times where censoring becomes state dependent.
+A direct application of Theorem~2 in \citet{jin2018q} yields a regret bound of order $O(\sqrt{H^3 d^{L+2}K})$.
+This dependence on $d^{L}$ reflects a severe curse of dimensionality as the lead time $L$ increases.
+In contrast, our guarantees in \cref{cor:inventory_control} exploit the exogenous structure of the inventory system to obtain regret bounds that are independent of the lead time.

+\paragraph{\PlugIn.} Since the inventory control setting does not admit rank reduction, we implement a simplified version of \PlugIn that maintains an empirical estimate of the exogenous (demand) distribution and computes an optimal policy for the corresponding plug-in Exo-MDP.
+Similarly, we additionally compare against \PlugInNH, which maintains a separate empirical estimate of the exogenous distribution at each time step and solves the resulting time-inhomogeneous plug-in problem.
+By granting full observation of the exogenous state, these algorithms serve as idealized benchmarks and help isolate the statistical cost of learning under censoring.